chromium/chromium/tools/crates/README.md

 To generate `BUILD.gn` files for all third-party crates, and find missing transitive dependencies to download, use the `gnrt` tool:
-1. Build `gnrt` to run on host machine, e.g. `ninja -C out/Default gnrt`.
+1. Change directory to the root `src/` dir of Chromium.
-1. Change directory to the root src/ dir of Chromium.
+1. Build `gnrt` to run on host machine: `cargo build --release --manifest-path tools/crates/gnrt/Cargo.toml --target-dir out/gnrt`.
-2. Run `gnrt` with the `gen` action: e.g. `out/Default/gnrt gen`.
+1. Run `gnrt` with the `gen` action: `out/gnrt/release/gnrt gen`.

 This will generate a `BUILD.gn` file for each third-party crate.
 The `BUILD.gn` file changes will be visible in `git status` and can be added with `git add`.